 In the spirit of getting ready for Christmas, yesterday I made Almond Bark Christmas Oreos.
 This recipe is delicious and they look so cute and Christmas-y when you decorate them with colored sugar.
 They are really easy to make, too!

 There are only a few ingredients.
 You really have to try these!
-Yes, I know Halloween is in a couple of days, so don’t hate me…but I’m already getting ready for Christmas!
+Don’t hate me…but I’m already getting ready for Christmas!
 I’m about halfway done with my Christmas shopping and yesterday I started making my Christmas recipes!

 I usually make several different types of treats and freeze them in freezer bags, then take them out of the freezer for the holidays.
-I make things like peanut butter cups, almond bark pretzels, caramels, and that sort of thing.
-Doing it that way you can take your time from October to December making treats and freezing them, and then when Christmastime gets here you can make up cute plates of treats for family gatherings or neighbor Christmas gifts!
+I make things like peanut butter balls, almond bark pretzels, caramels, and that sort of thing.
+Making treats ahead of time and freezing them, you can take your time from October to December making treats, and then when Christmastime gets here you can make up cute plates of treats for family gatherings or neighbor Christmas gifts!

-You can use whatever sprinkles or decorations you like, but I especially love these silver colored sprinkles from Wilton.
+You can use whatever sprinkles or decorations you like on the Almond Bark Oreo Cookies, but I especially love these silver colored sprinkles from Wilton.

 They make the Almond Bark Oreos (or anything you decorate) look so fancy!

-The slow cooker works great for this if you have one that is narrow-bottomed, but if you have one that has large surface area on the bottom you might want to do a double boiler instead.
+The slow cooker works great for melting almond bark if you have one that is narrow-bottomed, but if you have one that has large surface area on the bottom you might want to do a double boiler instead.

 (If you don’t have a double boiler you can create your own: You just boil water in a medium-sized saucepan and then put a medium-sized metal bowl on top and put the candy in the metal bowl.
 The boiling water will heat the bowl and melt will melt the candy. *Be very careful not to burn yourself on any escaping steam!)

-Once they have thoroughly dried, you can put your Christmas Almond Bark Oreos in freezer bags or a plastic container and freeze them until you’re ready to use them.
+Once they have thoroughly dried, you can put the Christmas Almond Bark Oreos in freezer bags or a plastic container and freeze them until you’re ready to use them.